 Benefits of Chapter 13

 Under Chapter 7 bankruptcy, in contrast, all of a debtor's assets (except for specific exemptions) are liquidated to repay creditors.
-Under chapter 13, debtors propose a repayment plan to make installments to creditors over three to five years.
+Under Chapter 13, debtors propose a repayment plan to make installments to creditors over three to five years.

 If the debtor's current monthly income is greater than the applicable state median, the plan generally must be for five years.
 In no case may a plan provide for payments over a period longer than five years.
 During this time the law forbids creditors from starting or continuing collection efforts.

-Chapter 13 offers individuals a number of advantages over liquidation under chapter 7.
+Chapter 13 offers individuals a number of advantages over liquidation under Chapter 7.

-Nevertheless, they must still make all mortgage payments that come due during the chapter 13 plan on time.
+Nevertheless, they must still make all mortgage payments that come due during the Chapter 13 plan on time.
 Chapter 13 allows individuals to make up for missed payments on mortgages and car loans.
 Chapter 7 is less forgiving and doesn’t allow for individuals to make up for missed payments.

-This means that creditors will know you filed for bankruptcy 3 years longer if the individual filed a Chapter 7.
-The impact on a individual’s credit is much less if Chapter 13 is filed.
+This means that creditors will know you filed for bankruptcy three years longer if the individual filed a Chapter 7.
+The impact on an individual’s credit is much less if Chapter 13 is filed.

-Another advantage of chapter 13 is that it allows individuals to reschedule secured debts (other than a mortgage for their primary residence) and extend them over the life of the chapter 13 plan.
+Another advantage of Chapter 13 is that it allows individuals to reschedule secured debts (other than a mortgage for their primary residence) and extend them over the life of the Chapter 13 plan.
 Doing this may lower the payments.

-Finally, Chapter 13 acts like a consolidation loan under which the individual makes the plan payments to a chapter 13 trustee who then distributes payments to creditors.
-Individuals will have no direct contact with creditors while under chapter 13 protection.
+Finally, Chapter 13 acts like a consolidation loan under which the individual makes the plan payments to a Chapter 13 trustee who then distributes payments to creditors.
+Individuals will have no direct contact with creditors while under Chapter 13 protection.